 I got connected with Krannert Center through my grad assistant position as a stage manager while finishing my master’s degree in vocal performance.
 Prior to that, I was in Orange County, California, where I finished my second bachelor’s degree—this one was in music with an emphasis in vocal performance.
 My first bachelor’s degree, which was in business administration, I received from the Universidade São Francisco in Brazil, where I’m originally from.
 I usually say that I’m a fake Brazilian because I can’t dance, I love winter (hate summer), and I can’t play soccer!!
 But I love Brazil and I love F-1 racing (in Brazil, it’s like NASCAR is here), so I guess I’m Brazilian after all!
-My love for this job as events coordinator comes from the constant connection and interaction with artists from all over the world.
+My love for this job comes from the constant connection and interaction with artists from all over the world.
 That makes life much more interesting.

 I grew up in nearby Hoopeston and received a degree in marketing from the University of Illinois in 2000.
 Growing up attending Krannert Center events, I developed a great respect for the work that the Center does for Champaign-Urbana and the international arts community.
 While working toward my MBA in arts administration from Illinois State, I worked as the producing director for the Illinois Shakespeare Festival.
 I also currently teach acting, film, and theatre appreciation classes at Parkland Community College, and I volunteer as an actor, director, sound designer, and producer at many local theatres.
 I started working here as the ticket services director in 2008 and am proud to be part of the Krannert Center family.